Storage Backends

 Overview

 The node supports multiple database backends for persistent storage of blocks, UTXO set, and chain state.
-When database_backend = "auto" (the default), the backend is chosen by build features: RocksDB when the rocksdb feature is enabled, then TidesDB, Redb, Sled.
+When database_backend = "auto" (the default), the backend is chosen by build features: heed3 (LMDB) when the heed3 feature is enabled, then RocksDB, TidesDB, Redb, Sled.
+Official blvm / blvm-node default features include heed3 and rocksdb, so auto usually means heed3 unless you build with --no-default-features or a custom feature set.
 See Configuration Reference for the full database_backend options.
 The system falls back gracefully if the preferred backend is unavailable.

 Supported Backends